 This leads us onto their claw structure.
 Because cheetah require rapid acceleration and because they are turning at such high speeds, they have non-retractable claws to give them extra traction.
 Leopards on the other hand, do not need this as much and so their claws retract.
 Leopards will only use their claws when necessary, such as when climbing trees, jumping on prey or fighting for example.
 Even if you only look at the tracks of these animals, you should see this difference immediately.

 These animals also favour fairly different habitats.
 Because a cheetah hunts at speeds of 114km/hr, they need fairly open spaces to get to those speeds safely.
+They also prefer open spaces to avoid encounters with bigger cats.
 Leopards on the other hand, hunt by using their camouflage rather than sheer speed and so they prefer to roam through areas that are much more densely covered and which make it easier for them to hide in.
 Although the habitats of these cats do overlap, there are definitely areas that are more suitable for one than for the other.

 Leopards also spend a lot more time in trees than cheetah.
 Although a cheetah can climb a tree, they are not nearly as strong as a leopard and certainly wouldn’t be able to hoist a kill into a tree.
 Sometimes they will leap onto fallen over trees or scramble into the lower, more sturdy branches of a tree to gain a good vantage point but they are not nearly as comfortable above the ground as leopards are.